springfall2008/batpred/docs/predbat-plan-card.md

 If [Predbat expert mode](customisation.md#expert-mode) is turned on then a number of additional controls and switches are made available in Home Assistant.

-If **switch.predbat_plan_debug** is then turned on then the Predbat plan shows additional 'debugging' information for the import and export rate columns.
+If **switch.predbat_plan_debug** is then turned on then the Predbat plan shows additional 'debugging' information for the import rate, export rate, load and PV columns.

 The Predbat plan will now look like this with plan_debug turned on: